paulocsanz/arraystring/README.md

 # No Panic

 There is a feature to enable the `no_panic` dependency, that will be enforced in every function.
 To be sure every panicking branch is removed.
-This depends on compiler optimizations and compilation may break on updates, or in different environments.
-We generally don't recommend using it, but it's useful in environments with high restrictions.
+This depends on compiler optimizations and compilation may break on compiler updates, or in different environments.
+We generally don't recommend using it, but it's useful in environments with extreme garantees of trust.

 This feature will only be enforced in `release` builds (it checks for `not(debug_assertions)`)

-But it's mostly used to test the library.
+It's mostly used to test the library.

 To run the tests with it do:

 `cargo test --lib --tests --release --features=no-panic`

-Both serde and diesel integrations can panic.
-Index trait implementations too.
+Index trait implementations will panic if a out of bounds index is provided (or invalid utf-8 char boundaries).

 ## Licenses